Cwexus/xyops/docs/groups.md

 ## Creating and Editing Groups

 - **Location**: Sidebar → Monitoring → Groups.
-- **Create**: Click "New Group…", set a title, optional icon, and an optional hostname regex for auto-assignment.
+- **Create**: Click "New Group...", set a title, optional icon, and an optional hostname regex for auto-assignment.
 You can also add default alert actions and notes.
 - **Edit**: Click a group → Edit Group to change fields; ID is immutable.
 - **Reorder**: Drag rows in the list to change sort order.
 - **Import/Export**: Use the Import/Export buttons on the list and editor.